Forget the Galaxy Fold and Mate X, the Motorola Razr is the foldable phone to beat

 In recent years, Motorola has a great reputation for how it uses Android OS on its phones.
 The software is close to stock, save for a handful of shortcuts added by Motorola.

 Since the Razr isn't a "phone that turns into a tablet," it avoids the software chaos that both the Galaxy Fold and Huawei Mate X have to grapple with in order to make their devices user friendly.
-If Motorola shipped the Razr with nothing but Android 9 Pie and a few add-ons, it should be received pretty warmly.
+If Motorola shipped the Razr with nothing but Android 9 Pie and a few add-ons, it should get a warm reception.

 When Motorola released the original Razr in 2004, it cost $450 with service, which is around $725 when adjusted for inflation.
 The new foldable Razr may cost $1,500, according to the Wall Street Journal.
 That's more expensive than pretty much any other phone sold today.